Director, Center for Spirituality, Theology and Health

 Adjunct Professor, Department of Public Health, Ningxia Medical University, Yinchuan, PRC (2014-2023)

-Adjunct Professor, Department of Psychiatry, School of Osteopathic Medicine, Campbell University, Buies Creek, North Carolina
+Adjunct Professor, Department of Psychiatry, School of Osteopathic Medicine, Campbell University, Buies Creek, NC

 Visiting Professor, Shiraz University of Medical Sciences, Shiraz, Iran